unxmaal/booterizer/README.md

 This is the new hostname for your SGI post-installation

 ```
-clientname: 'sgi'
+clientname: "sgi"
 ```

 Whatever domain you use at home, or make one up for the install

 ```
-clientdomain: 'devonshire.local'
+clientdomain: "devonshire.local"
 ```

 Internal network your SGI will be on.
 Note this is the actual "network", in the technical subnetting sense of the term.

 ```
-network: '192.168.0.0'
+network: "192.168.0.0"
 ```

 Internal network's netmask

 ```
-netmask: '255.255.255.0'
+netmask: "255.255.255.0"
 ```

 booterizer's host IP.
 This is the VM's IP on its internal point to point link to the target SGI client machine.

-* this will be a unique, unused IP address in the subnet that your home/office router has created
+* this must be a unique, unused IP address in the subnet that your home/office router has created

 ```
-hostip: '192.168.0.40'
+hostip: "192.168.0.40"
 ```

 The SGI client box's IP address

-* this will be a unique, unused IP address in the subnet that your home/office router has created
+* this must be a unique, unused IP address in the subnet that your home/office router has created
 * it cannot be the same as the Host IP above.

 ```
-clientip: '192.168.0.41'
+clientip: "192.168.0.41"
 ```

 The SGI box's physical hardware address, from printenv at PROM